Deep Throat (Watergate): Controversy over motives

 In public statements following the disclosure of his identity, Felt's family called him an "American hero", stating that he leaked information about the Watergate scandal to The Washington Post for moral and patriotic reasons.
 Other commentators, however, have speculated that Felt may have had more personal reasons for leaking information to Woodward.

 In his book The Secret Man, Woodward describes Felt as a loyalist to and admirer of J. Edgar Hoover.
-After Hoover's death, Felt became angry and disgusted when L. Patrick Gray, a career naval officer and lawyer from the Civil Division of the Department of Justice, had no law enforcement experience and was appointed as Director of the FBI over Felt, a 30-year veteran of the FBI.
+After Hoover's death, Felt became angry and disgusted when L. Patrick Gray, a career naval officer and lawyer from the Civil Division of the Department of Justice, who had no law enforcement experience, was appointed as Director of the FBI over Felt, a 30-year veteran of the FBI.
 Felt was particularly unhappy with Gray's management style at the FBI, which was markedly different from Hoover's.
 Felt aided Woodward and Bernstein because he knew Woodward personally, having met him years before when Woodward was in the navy.
 Over the course of their acquaintance, Woodward would often call Felt for advice.
 Instead of seeking out prosecutors at the Justice Department, or the House Judiciary Committee charged with investigating presidential wrongdoing, Felt was methodically solicited by Woodward to guide their investigation while keeping his own identity and involvement safely concealed.

 Some conservatives who worked for Nixon, such as Pat Buchanan and G. Gordon Liddy, castigated Felt and asserted their belief that Nixon was unfairly hounded from office, often claiming it a "witch hunt".

 Speculation concerning Mark Felt

 Speculation within the White House

 Although Deep Throat's identity was unconfirmed for over 30 years, there were suspicions that Felt was indeed the reporters' mysterious source long before the public acknowledgment in 2005.
 In 2012's Leak: Why Mark Felt Became Deep Throat, Max Holland reports that Felt leaked information to The Washington Post and Time.
 While the Post reporters did not reveal their source, Time correspondent Sandy Smith told Time's lawyer, Roswell Gilpatric, a partner of Cravath, Swaine & Moore.
-Gilpatric then passed the information to Henry E. Peterson, the Assistant Attorney General in the Department of Criminal Justice.
-In turn, Peterson revealed the information to White House Counsel John W. Dean, who finally reported it to President Richard Nixon.
+Gilpatric then passed the information to Henry E. Petersen, the Assistant Attorney General in the Criminal Division of the Department of Justice.
+In turn, Petersen revealed the information to White House Counsel John W. Dean, who finally reported it to President Richard Nixon.

 Nixon did not publicly acknowledge learning Deep Throat's identity.
 Nixon claimed that if he had done so, Felt would have publicly revealed information that would damage the FBI, as well as other powerful people and institutions.
-In the "smoking gun" tape, Nixon's chief of staff, H.R.
-Haldeman, stated that Felt "knows everything there is to know in the FBI."
+In the "smoking gun" tape, Nixon's chief of staff, H. R. Haldeman, stated that Felt "knows everything there is to know in the FBI."
 Haldeman implied that Nixon's motives for not outing Felt were not entirely altruistic, especially because Nixon himself may have been damaged by Felt's revelations.